THAT Conference Camp Counselor Handbook

 As for slide deck templates, we don't have a common one you need to use.
 Please be creative and unique.
-We are, however, asking that you include a few sponsor slides and use the That Conference logo (we've posted the slides in PowerPoint and Keynote format):
+We are, however, asking that you include a few sponsor slides and use the THAT Conference logo (we've posted the slides at GitHub in PowerPoint and Keynote format):

 When you get into town stop down at the registration desk.
-It’s located down in the main drag of the conference center and you won’t miss it.
-Early registration and our Meet and Greet start at 6pm on Sunday.
+It will be located in the main drag of the new conference center space.
+Early registration and our Meet and Greet start at 6pm on Monday.
 This year we’ll see over 1000 campers of all ages show up at our campsite.
 We’re expecting that our queuing theory algorithms probably aren't completely optimized, so there might be a line.
 But guess what?
 Please don’t wait in the attendee line.
 We have a special line for you so just come to the front and introduce yourself.

 Please make sure to quickly register when you get in so we can account for everyone.
 Also if we can help you in any way, please give us a ring at 1-347-MSG-THAT (674-8428).
 That number will reach our entire staff.

 The dedicated Speaker Room will be the Ebony room.
-Ebony is between Mangrove and Guava on the backside as you head out to the parking lot.
+Ebony is between the existing and new convention center space.
 Counselors can use this facility to power up devices, get ready for their sessions, chat with other speakers, and so on.
 To preserve your peace, we are not publicizing the Speaker Room, nor is it listed on the map.
 This room also happens to adjoin the staff’s room just in case you have any questions from us.

-That Conference is run as a not-for-profit organization to keep attendance prices low for the community.
-While we are unable to offer compensation and travel expenses for our speakers, this year we are happy to announce that we are able to comp two nights per accepted session (max of three nights per family of speakers) at the Kalahari for our cherished speakers (upgrades would be on the speaker, of course).
+THAT Conference is a not-for-profit organization to keep attendance prices low for the community.
+While we are unable to offer compensation and travel expenses for our speakers, we are happy to announce that we are able to comp two nights per accepted session (max of three nights per family) at the Kalahari for our cherished speakers (upgrades would be on the speaker, of course).
 Make sure as soon as you register for your speaker ticket that you also book your room (see the section "The Campsite" above for details), as the rooms always fill up for our dates.
 Thank you again for being our guest and speaking to your community!

 Our goal is to create the best technology events you’ve ever experienced.
 We are committed to diversity and will not stand for harrassment of any kind, but we cannot do this alone.
 We need your help and support in our mission.
 Everyone is expect to abide by our code of conduct, and if you witness something please tell one of our staff members, so we have an opportunity to address it.